darklunch/saltychaosbot/README.md

 Welcome to **SaltyChaosBot**—an automated betting bot for [SaltyBet](https://www.saltybet.com/) that marries cryptographically secure randomness with a touch of absurdist chaos and ever-shifting digital art.
 Born from the creative minds at Dark Lunch Studios and crafted by unsoundlogic, this script doesn't just bet—it performs a kinetic, colorful dance of chance and artistry.

+Pro-tip: Although anecdotal I find you have the best luck when the dot in the top right corner is green.
+If it's red or blue you are going to have a bad time.

 ---

 ## Table of Contents